 Generally, corporate bonds involve a significant liquidity risk, which is aggravated by market unrest.
-Relative to investment-grade corporate bonds, high yield corporate bonds will be more volatile, and therefore investors may experience significant fluctuations.

-If you invest in a bond denominated in another currency (for instance, euro) than your base currency, you assume an exchange rate risk.
+Relative to investment grade corporate bonds, high yield corporate bonds will be more volatile, and therefore investors may experience significant fluctuations.
+If you invest in a bond denominated in another currency (for instance, euro) than your base currency (for instance, the Danish krone), you assume an exchange rate risk.